Shin-Code-Editor/Shin-Code-Editor.github.io/docs/getting-started.md

 ## Creating Your First Project

-There are a few ways to create a new project in `Shin Code Editor`.
+There are a few ways to create a new project in `Wecde`.
 These include:

   * [Create a new Project from Templates](#create-new-project)
   * [Cloning a Git Repo](#cloning-a-git-repo)